Jetour: Kunlun

 Kunlun is a car platform used by the Jetour Freedom, Jetour Traveller and Jetour Dashing.
 It supports BEV, PHEV, EREV for SUVs, off-roaders, and pickup trucks.

+GAIA

+This car platform is used in Zongheng vehicles.
+It stands for Ground Aqua Intelligence Air, the intention is to cover offroad, amphibious, spatial awareness and satellite communications.

 Facilities

 In April 2024, Jetour acquired a manufacturing plant from Soueast.
 Located in Fuzhou, Fujian, it has an annual production capacity of 200,000 vehicles.